radiovisual/markdown-for-everyone/readme.md

 ### Bold
 For emphasizing a snippet of text with a heavier font-weight.

-To create bold (emphasized) text, use double underscores or double astericks:
+To create bold text, use double underscores or double astericks:

 ``` markdown
 **rendered as bold text with double underscores**